Americas Musicworks

 Music and Dance from the Great American Songbook

-The Modernistics are Ted Powers, guitar, ukulele, percussion, tap and vocals; Pamela Powers, tap and vocals; Peter H. Bloom, flute; Mark Leighton, guitar; and Dave Zox, double-bass.
-The five artists have performed and taught extensively in the United States and abroad.
-The group performs upbeat shows of Music and Dance from the Great American Songbook, with crowd-pleasing favorites by Duke Ellington, Cole Porter, Harold Arlen, Irving Berlin, Dorothy Fields, and other master tunesmiths.
+The Modernistics are Ted Powers, guitar, ukulele, banjo, tap and vocals; Pamela Powers, tap and vocals; Peter H. Bloom, flute; Mark Leighton, guitar; and Dave Zox, double-bass.
+The artists have performed and taught extensively in the United States and abroad.
+The group performs as a quintet and as a trio, celebrating the Great American Songbook, with crowd-pleasing favorites by Duke Ellington, Cole Porter, Harold Arlen, Irving Berlin, George Gershwin, Dorothy Fields, and other master tunesmiths.

 Picture